-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
-Remember, survival rates depend on several factors.
+ON THIS PAGE: You will find information about how many men are diagnosed with this type of cancer each year and some general survival information.
+Remember, survival rates depend on many factors.
 To see other pages, use the menu on the side of your screen.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society.

 The next section in this guide is Risk Factors and it explains what factors may increase the chance of developing this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.